 Marvel’s Agents of S.H.I.E.L.D.

 In addition to axing all of its Netflix shows, the MCU also decided to cancel its first small screen offering.
-Agents of S.H.I.E.L.D. will come to an end, but not until season seven airs some time in 2020.
+Agents of S.H.I.E.L.D. has come to an end, after season seven in 2020.

 Outside of Clark Gregg’s Agent Phil Coulson, there was never a ton of crossover between the show and the movies, at least from a character perspective.
 It did, however, weave the TV and film sides of things together in inventive fashion, as the show reflected events from the films, most notably how it drastically changed course after the events in Captain America: The Winter Soldier, as well as subsequent events.